Qubes-Community/Contents/docs/common-tasks/opening-urls-in-vms.md

 ### Re-using dispVMs ###

 In the section above we've seen how using the 'ask' RPC policy allowed us to start a (disp)VM once and use it for opening subsequent URLs (or files) to avoid having to wait insane amounts of time for dispVMs to start.
-Howecer this comes at the price of a loss in compartmentalization.
+However this comes at the price of a loss in compartmentalization.
 It is thus up to the user to carefully pick destination VMs and to manage the lifecycle of dispVMs, killing it/them when necessary when a clean state is required.

 ### Managing changes ###